 Campus Relations at VCFA is a function of the Facilities Operations department.
 The Campus Relations staff is led by the Executive Director of Facilities Operations.
 The Campus Relations Leadership Team also includes the Assistant Director of Facilities Operations, responsible for daytime Campus Relations operations, and two full-time and 2-3 part-time Campus Relations personnel.
-The department provides services 24 hours a day, 7 days a week, while VCFA low-residency students are on campus, and 7am-11pm Monday through Friday for the remainder of the year.
+The department provides services 24 hours a day, 7 days a week, while VCFA low-residency students are on campus, and 7am-11pm Monday through Friday and 7am through 7pm on weekends for the remainder of the year.